picario/xpoapi/doc/Images/Overview.md

 ####Add Favorite Folder
 You can create multiple favorite folders to store your favorite images in.
 Click on the ‘add favorite folder’ button and enter a name for your new favorite folder.<br/>
 You can drag and drop image files to the newly created folder.
 The available folders will be shown in the bottom <br/>
 right corner of the screen.
-There can be up to six favorite folders per user account.
+PicarioXPO allows you to have up to six favorite folders per user account.

 ![Favorite_Folders](/Doc/Images/images/Favorite_Folders.png "Favorite Folders")
 <br/><br/>